The best way to tell your customers about exciting discounts, promos, new products: email.

 3. Check your email banner size

-Keeping your banner size the same across your different email campaigns is the way to go.
+Keeping your email banner size the same across your different email campaigns is the way to go.

 Size is up to you, although it shouldn’t take up too much of your email.
-Try to stick to a height between 70px-200px, depending on your menu.
+Try to resize all your images to stick to a height between 70-200 pixels, depending on your menu.

-And make sure it looks good on mobile!
+And make sure the email banner design your create looks good on mobile!

 4. Make sure your email banners are reusable